jakob-ledermann/circular_channel/Readme.md

 This implementation is still only a private project to explore the technological feasibility of those requirements.
 I also use it to further my understanding and knowledge of tools to implement safe multithreading abstractions.

+The implementation is not targeted for use with multiple producers or multiple consumers.